 The industry proposal enables industry to submit a request for funding of nationally recognised qualifications or skill sets, not already funded by the Queensland Government.

-• Higher Level Skills program – provides eligible students access to a subsidised training place in selected Certificate IV or higher-level qualifications and nationally recognised skill sets to help them gain employment or career advancement in a priority industry.
+• Career Boost – provides eligible students access to certificate IV or higher-level qualifications and nationally recognised skill sets in critical and emerging industries, to help them gain employment, advance their career, or transition to higher education.

 • apply to declare new apprenticeships or traineeships

-• propose User Choice funding allocation for new and existing declared apprenticeships or traineeships.
+• propose funding allocation for new or previously declared apprenticeships or traineeships.

 Who can submit a proposal